verdantlearn/gis-beginner-oe4bw/modules/Spatial-Reference-Systems/_posts/2000-04-02-map-projections.md

 ---
-title: Map projections
+title: Map projection
 published: false
 ---

-## Map projections
+## Map projection

+Here's another phrase to add to our GIS vocabulary

 Map projection
 : A map projection is ...
 Definition